Gravitational waves from the early universe: Acknowledgements

 \section{Acknowledgements}

 We thank all the organizers and students for the friendly and productive atmosphere in the 27th W.E.
 Heraeus Summer School "Saalburg" for Graduate Students on "Foundations and New Methods in Theoretical Physics".
-We thank Valerie Domcke for her encouragement to prepare these notes, for allowing us to use her lecture notes as the starting point of this work, and for reading previous versions of the manuscript.
+We thank Valerie Domcke for her encouragement to prepare these notes, for allowing us to use her lecture notes as the starting point of our work, and for reading previous versions of the manuscript.
 R.R.L.d.S. thanks Richard von Eckardstein and Tobias Schröder for feedback on the manuscript, Kai Schmitz and the Particle Cosmology Münster group in the University of Münster, for discussions and hospitality during the last stages of preparation of the first version of these notes, and the NANOGrav Collaboration.

-\paragraph{Author contributions} The notes were written up by Rafael R. Lino dos Santos and Linda M. van Manen.
-A very early version of the manuscript was based on lecture notes by Valerie Domcke, later enlarged by the authors.
+\paragraph{Author contributions} Rafael R. Lino dos Santos and Linda M. van Manen wrote the notes.
+A very early version of the manuscript was based on lecture notes by Valerie Domcke, which the authors later enlarged.

-\paragraph{Funding information} R.R.L.d.S. is supported by a research grant (29405) from VILLUM FONDEN.
+\paragraph{Funding information} The work of R.R.L.d.S. was supported by a research grant (29405) from VILLUM FONDEN.
+R.R.L.d.S. is supported in part by the National Science Centre (Poland) under the research Grant No.\ 2020/38/E/ST2/00126.
 L.M.v.M is supported by the Volkswagen Foundation.

 \nolinenumbers